What is victimisation?

 - bullying and intimidation, including threatening phone calls or messages

-- being refused further contract work
+- being denied further contract work

 - threats to fail someone’s school or university exams